daniel30-07/js-calculator-oop/README.md

 # JavaScript Calculator

-This is simple calculator implemented using the principles of Object Oriented Programming
+This is a simple calculator implemented using the principles of Object Oriented Programming

 ![JS Calculator](img/calculator.gif)

+## Install
+* Clone the repository and open index.html